Badaun Rape – How We Were Fooled

 Such is the case in reporting other gender crimes like sexual harassment.
 The recent case in a Rohtak bus was exposed after the second video of the girls assaulting other men in a park came to light and MRAs raised the question whether the girls were serial offenders and attention seekers.
 One MRA freelance journalist went to the ground, met the eyewitnesses took their account and showed it to the world that the Rohtak girls were in fact lying.
 But India’s mainstream media whose first responsibility is to bring out the truth and report in a neutral manner failed to do this investigative journalism.
 Since the time Men’s Rights Activists (MRAs) brought the news out no mainstream media was bothered to check the eyewitnesses account and reported one-sided stories floated by the girls.

 Media has done great injustice not only to the Badaun boys by this biased reporting but by immediately convicting the two innocent boys, jeopardizing their career, their lives and shaming the entire nation Indian media once again put their own country at risk that the media of no other country will do.
-That is why we see that even in the countries like the USA or South Africa the number of rape cases is more and there are much more violent rape or sexual assault cases reported there, that news never make it to the headlines in Indian media.
+That is why we see that even in the countries like the USA or South Africa the number of rape cases is more and there are much more violent rape or sexual assault cases reported there, that news never makes it to the headlines in Indian media.
 Indians never get to know those cases and always their country is one rape capital in the whole world.
-Whereas Indian rape news makes a headline in global media and even UN Secretary General comments on Indian rapes and asks the government to safeguard its women even on a simple report of a case.
+Whereas Indian rape news makes a headline in global media and even the UN Secretary-General comments on Indian rapes and asks the government to safeguard its women even on a simple report of a case.